Debt crisis: Greek debt restructuring

 It stands out in the history of sovereign defaults.
 Greek debt restructuring of 2012 achieved very large debt relief – with minimal financial disruption, using a combination of new legal techniques, exceptionally large cash incentives, and official sector pressure on key creditors.
 But it did so at a cost.
 The timing and design of the restructuring left money on the table from the perspective of Greece, set precedents and created a large risk for taxpayer – particularly in its very generous treatment of holdout creditors – that are likely to make future debt restructurings in Europe more difficult.

 Effects

 To take considerations that the most characteristic feature of the Greek social landscape in the current crisis is the steep rise in joblessness.
-The unemployment rate had fluctuated around the 10 per cent mark in the first half of the previous decade.
-It then began to fall until May 2008, when unemployment figures reached their lowest level for over a decade (325,000 workers or 6.6 per cent of the labour force).
+The unemployment rate had fluctuated around the 10% mark in the first half of the previous decade.
+It then began to fall until May 2008, when unemployment figures reached their lowest level for over a decade (325,000 workers or 6.6% of the labour force).
 While job losses involved an unusually high number of workers, loss of earnings for those still in employment was also significant.
 Average real gross earnings for employees have lost more ground since the onset of the crisis than they gained in the nine years before that.

-In February 2012, it was reported that 20,000 Greeks had been made homeless during the preceding year, and that 20 per cent of shops in the historic city centre of Athens were empty.
+In February 2012, it was reported that 20,000 Greeks had been made homeless during the preceding year, and that 20% of shops in the historic city centre of Athens were empty.